tiagoschmitt/adventure-captalist/README.md

 # Adventure Capitalist
-Example Iddle Game using Typescript and Pixi.js
+Example of Idle Game, using Typescript and Pixi.js